minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 In those early days, the team hadn't anticipated the exponential growth of their data.
 As a result, the architecture and algorithms they chose struggled to handle the increased scale efficiently.

-When analyzing algorithmic efficiency, we're often more concerned with the relative sizes of input datasets rather than their absolute values.
+When analyzing algorithmic efficiency, we're more concerned with the relative sizes of input datasets rather than their absolute values.
 For instance, if dataset `n1` has 10 more elements than dataset `n2`, this minor discrepancy doesn't significantly affect our assessment.
-What matters more are the higher-order factors that determine how the algorithm's performance scales with increasing input sizes.
+What matters are the higher-order factors that determine how the algorithm's performance scales with increasing input sizes.

 By focusing on these higher-order factors, we can gain insights into how the algorithm will perform as the input size grows to much larger scales.
 This approach allows us to make more generalized statements about an algorithm's efficiency, independent of specific input sizes.

 In essence, we're interested in understanding how the algorithm's performance changes as we scale up the input size, not fixating on individual constants or minor differences between dataset sizes.

 ## Assumptions and Required Understanding

-* We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input to that algorithm.
+* We use `Big-O` notation to express the complexity of an algorithm.
+* Complexity is the relationship between number of operations per input size.
+* `Complexity Classes` are common complexities defined by the mathematical function that most closely matches the relationship.
-* These are called `Complexity Classes`.
-The distinct complexity classes I'm working with are: (ordered by average complexity)
+* The distinct complexity classes I'm working with are: (ordered by average complexity)
     1. Constant Time: `O(1)`
     2. Logarithmic Time: `O(log n)`
     3. Sublinear Time: `O(√n)`